-The SpecID attributes of extended classes (Section 4.3) must allow the values of the specifications' namespace fields, but otherwise, implementations are not required to support all the above specifications.
-Implementations may choose which specifications to support, though identifier and xml-data following CVE 1.0 [CVE] need to be minimally supported, as described in Section 5.
+The SpecID attributes of extended classes (Section 4.3) must allow the values of the specifications' namespace fields, but otherwise, implementations are not required to support all specifications of the IANA table and may choose which specifications to support, though the specification listed in the initial table needs to be minimally supported, as described in Section 5.
 In case an implementation received a data it does not support, it may expand its functionality by looking up the IANA table or notify the sender of its inability to parse the data by using any means defined outside the scope of this specification.

 4.2.
-Extended Data Types
+Extended Data Type: XMLDATA